keremk/keremk.github.io/_posts/2014-06-21-Dating-With-Swift.md

 description: "Using Swift to create more usable Date APIs that are reminiscent of Ruby's ActiveSupport Date APIs."
 modified: 2014-06-22
 category: articles
-tags: [swift, ios, objectivec, objective-c, ruby, NSDate, NSDateComponents, ActiveSupport, date]
+tags: [swift, ios, objectivec, objective-c, ruby, NSDate, NSDateComponents, ActiveSupport, date, DSL]
 comments: true
 ---

-This year, Christmas came in June for the iOS developers.
-Apple introduced a surprise new language, Swift for us.
-In the last few weeks, there has been a lot of blog posts on it, and I figured, I should contribute as well.
+This year Christmas arrived in June for the iOS developers.
+Out of nowhere, Apple introduced a surprise new language, Swift.
+Following its introduction, there has been a lot of blog posts on it.
+So I figured, I should contribute as well.

 When I am learning something new, I like to take on a mission and go from there.
-In this case, my mission is to make the extremely verbose NSDate, NSDateComponents, NSCalendar APIs and bring them to the niceties provided by Swift.
-Dealing with date computations is a pretty regular requirement for many applications we tend to build.
+In this case, my mission is to take the extremely verbose NSDate, NSDateComponents, NSCalendar APIs and provide wrappers using the niceties provided by Swift.
+Dealing with date computations is a pretty regular requirement for many applications.
 Reducing the cognitive load on dealing with those computations is a worthy mission to take on.
-Ruby's ActiveSupport provides [useful extensions](http://guides.rubyonrails.org/active_support_core_extensions.html#extensions-to-date) to deal with many Date calculations.
-It is possible to bring the same level of syntactic sugar for Date calculations to iOS using Swift.
-This is also a great exercise on understanding building DSLs on top of Swift and learning more about some of the advanced features Swift introduces.
+Ruby's ActiveSupport provides some very useful [extensions](http://guides.rubyonrails.org/active_support_core_extensions.html#extensions-to-date) to deal with many Date calculations.
+It is now possible to bring the same level of syntactic sugar for Date calculations to iOS using Swift.
+This is also a great exercise on understanding building Domain Specific Languages (DSL) on top of Swift and learning more about some of the features Swift introduces.

 ## Expressing days, months, years

 Writing readable and concise code is always a great win.
 Well, out-of-the-box in Objective-C, dealing with Date APIs does not really lend itself to a very concise code.
-(BTW, there is a great project called [ObjectiveSugar](https://github.com/supermarin/ObjectiveSugar) that adds simplifying syntactic sugar.)
+(For Objective-C, there is a great project called [ObjectiveSugar](https://github.com/supermarin/ObjectiveSugar) that adds simplifying syntactic sugar.)

 So let's start with expressing days, months, years etc. in a very readable format.
-How about ```3.days, 4.months, 2.years ```
+How about something like 3.days, 4.months, 2.years ?

-Well luckily literal integers are of struct type ```Int``` in Swift.
-So you can extend them, just like you can extend any struct or class types.
+Luckily literal integers are of struct type ```Int``` in Swift.
+So you can extend them, just like you can extend any other types.

       extension Int {
         var days: NSTimeInterval {